By Richard Duffield, Senior Consultant and Gayle Gander, Head of Marketing, GeoPlace.

 “The UPRN is the jewel at the heart of the addressing system.
 It links address data across a diverse range of systems and services.
 The UPRN facilitates greater accuracy and immediate data sharing and matching - delivering better services and better outcomes for citizens.”

 Fast forward four years, and GeoPlace is looking to the future.
-The recently signed Public Sector Geospatial Agreement (PSGA) and our unique relationship with councils gives us a firm foundation to make a long-term commitment that will benefit us all.
+The recently signed Public Sector Geospatial Agreement (PSGA) and our unique relationship with councils give us a firm foundation to make a long-term commitment that will benefit us all.

 We’ll be maintaining our data to ensure a high quality digital twin of real world assets is available whenever it is needed.
 We’ll carry on working with partners like the National Fire Chiefs Council (NFCC) to embed the UPRN in processes that ensure our safety and security – such as emergency planning response and integrated risk management.
 And we’ll be looking at how we can help people working in health and social care use the data more widely and more effectively.